dashpay/docs/masternodes/dip3-upgrade.rst

   9f5ec7540baeefc4b7581d88d236792851f26b4b754684a31ee35d09bdfb7fb6

-Your masternode is now upgraded to DIP3 and will appear on the Deterministic Masternode List.
+Your masternode is now upgraded to DIP3 and will appear on the Deterministic Masternode List after the transaction is mined to a block.
 You can view this list on the **Masternodes -> DIP3 Masternodes** tab of the Dash Core wallet, or in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP3 masternode.
 Note again that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
 You can view the spork status using the ``spork active`` command.